 Rossol, Monona.
 The Artist's Complete Health and Safety Guide.
 New York, NY : Allworth Press, 2001.
 The book is rather dated, updated information is available from her website.

-Excellent, though see notes on mixing whites.
+Excellent, though refer to notes on mixing whites.
 May darken slightly.

 Semi-Transparent, Semi-Opaque